 A connected network is a network in which we can get from any vertex to any other by travelling along the edges.

-A planar network is one where no edges cross each other.
+A planar network is one which can be redrawn in such a way that no edges cross each other.

 A cyclic network is one where there is a closed circuit or loop somewhere in the network.
 A network with no closed circuits is an acyclic network.